 What was perhaps the most salient comment of the day can't be included.
 It came, also over lunch, when Pierris was well into his thesis on why, perhaps, Athens fell, at the height of its prowess and regional hegemony: wealthy beyond dreams, full of itself and its contribution to philosophy, theater, the graphic and tactile arts.
-Might it have been that "softening" that did it in?
+Might it have been that 'softening' that did it in?
 Might it have been the conscious, societal decision - framed by but also influencing its mid-century leader, Pericles - to shift its wealth from military investment to the creation of monuments celebrating its exalted position?
 So that when the Spartans were emboldened to challenge its hegemony and the Peloponnesian Wars broke out, Athens lost!
 There was no reason it should have.
-Athens' "aggressive strategy of globalization", as Pierris termed it, had drawn an increasing array of city-states, regions and foreign lands into a common web of interaction.
-Its "Mind, Might and Money" should have prevailed.
+Athens' 'aggressive strategy of globalization', as Pierris termed it, had drawn an increasing array of city-states, regions and foreign lands into a common web of interaction.
+Its 'Mind, Might and Money' should have prevailed.

-It was that loss of a 'forward dynamic' in the crucial military domain - the overwhelming superiority of power that had discouraged challengers - suggested Pierris, that may have led to a series of small failures that lost the war.
+It was that loss of a 'forward dynamic' in the crucial military domain -- the overwhelming superiority of power that had discouraged challengers -- suggested Pierris, that may have led to a series of small failures that lost the war.
 The Spartans, he noted, though renowned for their fighting trim, were the weaker, less progressive entity and, in fact, fell themselves only two decades after defeating Athens.

 Relating ancient truths to modern dilemmas, I asked him if perhaps his suggestion could apply to certain superpowers of my acquaintance.
 (I'm American, I should point out.)

-"Yes, precisely!" came the philosopher's response.
-"Do you mind if I don't quote you on that?"
+'Yes, precisely!' came the philosopher's response.

+'Do you mind if I don't quote you on that?'
 I queried.

-At which he burst into laughter, "No, please!
-Don't!"
+At which he burst into laughter, 'No, please!
+Don't!'
 It was a stellar quote, and I'm terribly sorry I can't use it in this article!

-Unless... unless we carry on and delve deeper into the implications, which is exactly what we did, the following month, when Pierris and Obbink had joined Gene Ware of Brigham Young University (Utah, USA) to work on the Mesavouno inscriptions on Santorini.
+Unless ... unless we carry on and delve deeper into the implications, which is exactly what we did, the following month, when Pierris and Obbink joined Gene Ware of Brigham Young University (Utah, USA) to work on the Mesavouno inscriptions on Santorini.

 As an aside, the Institute has three main thrusts of activity: individual research by Pierris and others, the syposium gatherings such as Laureoticum and such collaborative efforts as on Santorini.
-Pierris.
-Obbink and Ware, and their respective institutes and universities, began their collaboration on the digital analysis of the charred and heretofore nearly unreadable Derveni scroll.
-Now, a stone's throw from the Thira excavation, Greece's Pompeii, the same state-of-the-art multi-spectral analysis, in which BYU is a leader, was being applied to some of the oldest rock inscriptions in Greece.
-The first such analysis since Thira was excavated at the turn of the last century, Santorini raises Derveni to the next order of magnitude, pushing the frontiers of this new technology to provide precious new texts to study.
+Pierris, Obbink and Ware, and their respective institutes and universities, began their collaboration on the digital analysis of the charred and heretofore nearly unreadable Derveni scroll.
+The results were announced earlier this year and the enhanced images will be available within the next year via Internet to scholars around the world.
+A stone's throw from the Thira excavation - Greece's Pompeii - the same state-of-the-art multi-spectral analysis, in which BYU is a leader, is now being applied to some of the oldest rock inscriptions in Greece.
+Particularly exciting, according to Pierris, they form a homogeneous body of texts, expressions on the life of an 8th-7th century BC Doric settlement, texts in which certain names appear repeatedly.
+And it's the first such analysis since Thira was excavated at the turn of the last century!